 SIR Corp. (the Company) is a private company amalgamated under the Business Corporations Act of Ontario.
-As at August 28, 2016, the Company owned a total of 60 (August 30, 2015 - 58) Concept and Signature restaurants in Canada (in Ontario, Quebec, Alberta, Nova Scotia and Newfoundland) (the SIR Restaurants).
-The Concept restaurants are Jack Astor's Bar and Grill[®] (Jack Astor's[®]), Canyon Creek Chop House[®] (Canyon Creek[®]) and Scaddabush Italian Kitchen & Bar[®] ("Scaddabush") together with Alice Fazooli's ("Scaddabush/Alice Fazooli's") and the Signature restaurants are Reds[®] Wine Tavern, Reds[®] Midtown Tavern, Far Niente[®]/FOUR[®]/Petit Four[®] and Loose Moose Tap & Grill[®].
-The Company also owns a Dukes Refresher[TM] & Bar located in downtown Toronto, and one seasonal restaurant, Abbey's Bakehouse[®], in addition to one seasonal Abbey's Bakehouse retail outlet, which are not currently part of Royalty Pooled Restaurants (note 12(b)).
+As at August 27, 2017, the Company owned a total of 60 (August 28, 2016 - 60) Concept and Signature restaurants in Canada (in Ontario, Quebec, Alberta, Nova Scotia and Newfoundland) (the SIR Restaurants).
+The Concept restaurants are Jack Astor's Bar and Grill® (Jack Astor's®), Canyon Creek Chop House® (Canyon Creek®) and Scaddabush Italian Kitchen & Bar® ("Scaddabush") and the Signature restaurants are Reds® Wine Tavern, Reds® Midtown Tavern and Loose Moose Tap & Grill®.
+The Company also owns a Dukes RefresherTM & Bar located in downtown Toronto, and one seasonal restaurant, Abbey's Bakehouse®, in addition to one seasonal Abbey's Bakehouse retail outlet, which are not currently part of Royalty Pooled Restaurants (note 12(b)).
 Neither of the Abbey's locations were open for operation during the 2016 season.
-Effective October 15, 2016, the Company closed Far Niente[®]/FOUR[®]/Petit Four[®].
-On November 3, 2016, the Company opened a new Scaddabush restaurant.
+Both Abbey's Bakehouse locations were open for the 2017 season.
+Effective October 15, 2017, the Company closed one Canyon Creek restaurant.